yegor256/blog/_drafts/phi.md

 Thus, we construct objects first, either through _abstraction_ (declaring new abstract objects) or through _application_ (making copies of abstract objects).
-Next, we datarize one of the objects and the entire composition of objects starts to "live," trying to turn itself into data.
+Next, we dataize one of the objects and the entire composition of objects starts to "live," trying to turn itself into data.